-The International Centre for Evidence in Disability is based at the London School of Hygiene & Tropical Medicine.
+The International Centre for Evidence in Disability is a research group based at the London School of Hygiene & Tropical Medicine.

 “Provide the evidence to improve the health and wellbeing of people with disabilities globally”.